 The dominance of infill development in Sydney, Melbourne and Brisbane will require investment in high capacity public transport, enhancements to existing energy and water infrastructure, improved shared spaces and a renewal of inner-city health and education services.

-Meanwhile, the growing outer suburbs of the other major cities, including Perth, where greenfield development will dominate, are expected to see pressure on their road networks, as well as expansion of utility networks, new shared and recreation spaces as well as cultural facilities.
+Meanwhile, the growing outer suburbs of the other major cities, including Perth, where greenfield development will dominate, are expected to see pressure on road networks, as well as expansion of utility networks, new shared and recreation spaces as well as cultural facilities.

 “The costs of inaction are significant,” said Ms Alroe.